 Citing sources is what allows one individual to use the words or ideas of another.
 If you quote a source, you must use quotation marks and you must cite it.
 If you paraphrase or summarize from a source, you must cite it.
-In writing a paper you show, in the body of the paper, the source of your information (using an appropriate format) and you provide detailed information about the sources in a bibliography or footnote (again, using appropriate formatting).
-In a formal presentation, you acknowledge the work of others and the source on your exhibit (slide, graph, chart, etc.).
+In writing a paper you show, in the body of the paper, the source of your

 Citing sources serves many functions: It demonstrates that you have completed your research, it gives credit to the work completed by others, and it provides additional information to others for their research and/or additional questions.
 You should always cite printed materials, electronic (Internet) sources, recorded materials, the spoken word, and images.

-A special note regarding the Internet: Everything printed on the Internet has been written by someone and the information should be cited as you would print sources.
+Special note regarding the Internet: Everything printed on the Internet has been written by someone and the information should be cited as you would print sources.
 Be aware, however, that anyone can post on the Internet and not all information is valid or reliable.
 If you cannot find an author's name and credentials, or the sponsoring organization isn't credible, do not use the information.